Bu11etmagnet/GuildWarsGuides/README.md

 # GuildWarsGuides
-Guides for performing various tasks in Gild Wars
+Guides for performing various tasks in Guild Wars